thiago-a-souza/MongoDB/08-Replication.md

 ## Write Concern

 Rollbacks occur when the primary becomes unavailable before a write operation propagates to any secondary node.
-To prevent rollbacks and ensure that the operation is durable at the cluster level, MongoDB allows specifying the level of acknowldegment for the write operation.
+To prevent rollbacks and ensure that the operation is cluster-wide durable, MongoDB allows specifying the acknowledgment level for the write operation.
 There are several alternatives to get acknowledgements, including a specified number of members, the majority of the members, or instances with a given tag.
 The write concern also enables confirming that the operation has been written to the journal on the instances specified, and a timeout to complete the operation.

 Before version 2.6, the write concern was specified using the  *db.getLastError()* function.
 After that, the write concern was integrated as an option into write operations.